0xSpaceShard/starknet-hardhat-plugin/README-dev.md

 ## Adapting to a new Starknet / cairo-lang version

+Since the plugin relies on [Devnet](https://github.com/Shard-Labs/starknet-devnet) in its tests, first an adapted version of Devnet might need to be released.
+Current versions of Devnet and cairo-lang used in tests are specified in `config.json`.

+### In cairo-cli repo

 When a new Starknet / cairo-lang version is released, a new `cairo-cli` Docker image can be released (probably without any adaptation).
 This is done through the CI/CD pipeline of [the cairo-cli-docker repository](https://github.com/Shard-Labs/cairo-cli-docker#build-a-new-image).

-Since the plugin relies on [Devnet](https://github.com/Shard-Labs/starknet-devnet) in its tests, first an adapted version of Devnet needs to be released.
-Current versions of Devnet and cairo-lang used in tests are specified in `config.json`.

 Likely places where the old version has to be replaced with the new version are `README.md` and `constants.ts`.

+### In starknet-hardhat-example repo

+Change the version in `hardhat.config.ts`.
+Recompile the contracts (only important for local usage).

 ## Architecture

 ### Wrapper

 This plugin is a wrapper around Starknet CLI (tool installed with cairo-lang).
-E.g. when you do `hardhat starknet-deploy` in a shell or `contractFactory.deploy()` in a Hardhat JS/TS script, you are making a subprocess that executes Starknet CLI's `starknet deploy`.
+E.g. when you do `hardhat starknet-compile` in a shell or `contractFactory.deploy()` in a Hardhat JS/TS script, you are making a subprocess that executes Starknet CLI's `starknet deploy`.

 There are two wrappers around Starknet CLI.
 They are defined in [starknet-wrapper.ts](/src/starknet-wrappers.ts) and both rely on a [proxy server](/src/starknet_cli_wrapper.py) that imports `main` methods of `starknet` and `starknet-compile` and uses them to execute commands (this is a speedup since a subprocess importing the whole Starknet doesn't have to be spawned for each request).